rejetto/hfs/dev-plugins.md

 - as string, containing markup
 - as DOM Nodes, as for document.createElement()
 - as ReactElement
+- as array of ReactNode
 - null, undefined, false and empty-string will just be discarded

+These events will receive a `def` property, with the default content that will be displayed if no callback return a valid output.
+You can decide to embed such default content inside your content.
+You can produce output for such events also by adding sections (with same name as the event) to file `custom.html`.

 This is a list of available frontend-events, with respective object parameter and output.